 Music Education (Pre-Teacher Certification) Major

 The Bachelor of Music in Music Education (Pre-Teacher Certification) program trains future music teachers, offering preparation in the necessary skills, knowledge, and appropriate methodologies for success at all levels of music education within California.

-This program offers the following areas of study: Instrumental and Choral.
+This program offers the following areas of study: Choral and Instrumental.

 The Bachelor of Arts in Music offers a comprehensive music education for students interested in teaching, performance, or music theory.
 The program includes an ensemble requirement and emphases that develop skills in composition and performance.